-A: Most medical Doctors can prescribe medications and offer general screening.
-However, most medical Doctors are also primary care physicians and do not accept third party billing.
-We recommend finding a location that has medical Doctors, physical therapists and chiropractors on staff.
+A: Most medical clinics can prescribe medications and offer general screening.
+However, most are also primary care physicians and do not accept third party billing.
+We recommend finding a location that has medical clinics, physical therapists and chiropractors on staff.
 This gives patient’s optimal care for soft tissue damage not detectable using X-ray, joint manipulation and medication if needed.

 Q: How long after an accident can I see a doctor?

 A: Well, it depends on the state.
 Most states require you to see the doctor within 3 months of the accident but others are within two weeks.
 Bottom line, if you are in pain from an accident then you should absolutely go see a doctor.

 Q: What if I told the insurance adjuster that I was not injured or didn’t need to see a doctor, can I still go see a doctor or is it too late?

 A: If you are hurting, or in pain, then you should absolutely go see a doctor.
 Your health is the most important factor.
 Don’t delay!
 Getting proper treatment right away is the first step you should take after a car accident.